 Our Foundation's mission is to empower children from highly impoverished rural areas of Uganda through educational programs aimed at making them the change that they want to see in the world.

 The project works both in Jinja District and works with both Primary and Secondary school Children.
-We have so far planted in 18 schools within Jinja District and we intend to scale- up the Program to other Schools in the different parts of Uganda and later cover the entire East African block.
+We have so far planted in 18 schools within Jinja District and we intend to scale- up the Program to other Schools in the different parts of Uganda and later cover the entire East African region.

 Our Goal is to plant 3 million trees by 2020.We have the passion and determination to achieve this; and we hope that joining us will inspire us achieve this goal.

 We also have The Renewable Energy Program which is part of our Project Strategy that equips Schools and Communities with skills in making low- cost renewable energy aimed at reducing on deforestation and overall dependence on wood fuel which exacerbates Climate Change.
+By joining us you will be able to make an impact on the lives of children and rural women where we work., because developing countries always suffer most from the devastating effects of Climate Change.
+At the end of your volunteering session, we shall offer you a Certificate of Merit which will help build your career as an upcoming Environmentalist.

 Help with Eco project